GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 The fact that Avro files are designed this way means that they're very good at being sliced into pieces and stitched back together again.
 As long as you know the schema and the sync marker, the data blocks can both be _read_ and _written_ independently.

-We'll be using that property to construct a storage that efficiently handles handles both incremental updates, and partial reads of these files.
+We'll be using that property to construct a storage that efficiently handles both incremental updates, and partial reads of these files.

 But first, we need to know a little more about Azure Block Blobs.